linroger/FinanceCompendium/II. Economics/International/International Economics/II - Patterns of International Trade/03 - Gains and Losses - Specific-Factors Model.md

 ---
-aliases: null
-tags: null
-key_concepts: null
-parent_directory: null
-cssclasses: academia
 title: Gains and Losses from Trade in the Specific-Factors Model
-linter-yaml-title-alias: Gains and Losses from Trade in the Specific-Factors Model
 primary_tags:
+  - specific factors model
-- gains international trade conclusion
+  - international trade gains
-- gains bolivia
-- generates gains factors losses
-- real wage rises
-- control natural resources evo
 secondary_tags:
-- trade specific factors model
-- coffee higher fair trade
-- model explain gains trade
+  - labor market equilibrium
-- production industries lose trade
+  - production possibilities frontier
-- wage 68 trade adjustment
-- opening trade exceed losses
-- differentials fair trade price
-- opening country trade factor
+  - factor price changes
-- coffee pricing envisioned
-- bolivian government foreign companies
-- agricultural sector gains specific
+  - capital rental changes
+  - land rental changes
-- trade economists
+  - trade winners and losers
-tags_extracted: '2025-12-18T00:32:09.819592'
 ---

 # Gains and Losses from Trade in the Specific-Factors Model

 The time has come, the awaited day, a historic day in which Bolivia retakes absolute control of our natural resources.

 Evo Morales, President of Bolivia, $2006^{1}$

 If we do not take action, those who have the most reason to be dissatisfied with our present rate of growth will be tempted to seek shortsighted and narrow solutions—to resist automation, to reduce the work week to 35 hours or even lower, to shut out imports, or to raise prices in a vain effort to obtain full capacity profits on under-capacity operations.
 But these are all self-defeating expedients which can only restrict the economy, not expand it.